-Additional Support Services and Resources: Since July 2015, CSUN, in partnership with Strength United, a chartered center of CSUN's Michael D. Eisner College of Education, has been providing the university community with the additional confidential support service of the University's first-ever, full-time dedicated sexual assault victim advocates.
-Care Advocate, Danielle Samuel provides crisis intervention and on-going support services, including accompaniment to reporting and investigative proceedings.
+Additional Support Services and Resources:

+Since July 2015, CSUN, in partnership with Strength United, a chartered center of CSUN's Michael D. Eisner College of Education, has been providing the university community with the additional confidential support service of the University's first-ever, full-time dedicated sexual assault victim advocates.
+Care Advocate, Danielle Samuels provides crisis intervention and ongoing support services, including accompaniment to reporting and investigative proceedings.
 The addition of the Campus Care Advocates to the CSUN community strengthens the University's robust network of support services and commitment to providing victims of sexual misconduct with access to trauma-informed care.
-A vacant position for a second Care Advocate is to be filled in the near future.

-Care Advocate, Danielle Samuel may be contacted at (818) 677-7492 or danielle.samuel@strengthunited.org.
+Care Advocate, Danielle Samuels may be contacted at (818) 677-7492 or danielle.samuel@strengthunited.org.

 Conducting formal investigations is one key aspect of the office's work, but as reflected in the data in this report, many cases are also resolved through early resolution.
 On occasion, a Complainant may not wish to take any action with our office, but may accept assistance being connected to other resources, such as the Care Advocate.
-The Office of Equity and Diversity also works to facilitate interim measures where appropriate, such as No Contact Directives, student housing changes, academic accommodations and changes to campus work schedules.
+The Office of Equity and Diversity also works to facilitate interim measures where appropriate, such as No Contact Directives, student housing changes, academic accommodations and changes to campus work schedules

-ANNUAL REPORT OF SEXUAL MISCONDUCT

-Reporting Period July 1, 2018 - June 30, 2019
+ANNUAL REPORT OF SEXUAL MISCONDUCT Reporting Period July 1, 2020 - June 30, 2021